kostasgalexiou/ResynPy/README.md

 - `PairComparison.log`

    Log file with the arguments used by the user and the different steps run by the pipeline.
-When the user runs again the pipeline the file is appended with the new information, so that the user can have a calendar of the different runs that can serve for evaluating the different parameters of the pipeline.
+When the user runs again the pipeline the file is appended with the new information.
+This can help the user to evaluate different parameters of the pipeline.

 ## THE TEXT BELOW WILL MOST PROBABLY BE DISCARDED